Lan Leist KC Criminal Barrister

 R v P (Southwark Crown Court) – Kidnap

-A 2 month trial, where a group, two of whom were serving prisoners had organised the kidnap of a man by whom money had been owed.
-Ms Chana’s client, having been on of those in custody was said to be the recruiter of the team on the ‘outside’, and later made demand calls for money.
+A 2-month trial, where a group, two of whom were serving prisoners had organised the kidnap of a man by whom money had been owed.
+Ms Chana’s client, having been one of those in custody was said to be the recruiter of the team on the ‘outside’, and later made demand calls for money.
 These calls, unbeknownst by him, had been recorded by the police, and captured further threats made to the victim’s family and their home address.

-R v V-T (Maidstone Crown Court) – Grievous Bodily Harm with Intent, S.18
+R v T (Maidstone Crown Court) – Grievous Bodily Harm with Intent, S.18

 A defendant alleged to have struck the complainant with a metal pole, and subsequently charged with S.18 GBH and S.20 was acquitted following arguments presented by Miss Chana surrounding the admissibility of identification evidence.
 Arguments were presented concerning the contamination of the evidence following witnesses formally identifying the defendant subsequent to a ‘Facebook’ search.